 Consumers have the right to know what chemicals are in the products they buy.
 It’s time for the government to end the guessing game for Canadians by making full ingredient disclosure mandatory on product labels.
-US-based Women’s Voices for Earth has also reviewed companies’ performance on product ingredients and labelling and concluded that more transparency is needed.
+US-based Women’s Voices for Earth has also reviewed companies’ performance on product ingredients and labeling and concluded that more transparency is needed.

 Products should also carry clear warnings about chronic hazards, not just information about immediate risks like skin irritation.
 It’s good to know what to do if a substance gets in your eye, but just as important to know if it’s linked to asthma or cancer.

 Last year, Ontario Premier Kathleen Wynne promised to “provide Ontarians with better information about chemicals linked with cancer.”
-Environmental Defence is calling on Ontario’s government to make good on the promise through stronger product labelling rules.
+Environmental Defence is calling on Ontario’s government to make good on the promise through stronger product labeling rules.

 We are also calling on the federal government to stop the foot-dragging and publish promised regulations for consumer product VOC content.
 These guidelines were originally set to come out in 2014, but we are still waiting.

 We need government and industry to clean up their act so we can breathe easy again in our homes.